 Journalist Cat Rutter Pooley of the Financial Times wrote some incredibly kind words about GLS and our ongoing quest to innovate the legal industry.
 Her Special Report was released alongside the confirmation that GLS had been shortlisted as "The Most Innovative Law Firm in the Asia Pacific" and is reproduced below.

-GLS would like to extend it's sincere appreciation to the Financial Times for its recognition and to Cat for her generous praise and kind words.
-Whilst GLS's primary motivations has always been, and remains, to make world-class legal services more accessible businesses, it is obviously very gratifying to know that our efforts in this regard have been noticed and recognised.
+GLS would like to extend its sincere appreciation to the Financial Times for its recognition and to Cat for her generous praise and kind words.
+Whilst GLS's primary motivation has always been, and remains, to make world-class legal services more accessible to businesses, it is obviously very gratifying to know that our efforts in this regard have been noticed and recognised.

 Financial Times Special Report - Law firm Experiments in Getting Things Done

 Cat Pooley’s Review of GLS Law Firm – Shortlisted as the Most Innovative Law Firm Asia Pacific

 While some leading firms have backed the growing law-tech scene, other developments in the region have been driven from outside the traditional law firm structure.
 “Rejecting technology and efficiency is a logical step when you rely on the billable hour” says Matt Glynn, a former private practice lawyer who was spurred to found Global Legal Solutions (GLS), a tech-driven business based out of Singapore.

 GLS offers its clients both legal advice and technological answers to legal problems.
 Firms have experimented with alternatives to charging by the hour, such as value-based billing or fixed-fee arrangements, but the time sheet remains at the heart of most private practice business models.